All Episodes

 So maybe that's what it might come down to, at least structurally.

-But again, it this is something Republicans are going to have to really pay attention to in their coalition, the fact that there's a lot of people who are very disgruntled with the fact that they've uh grown government faster in some cases than Lyndon B. Johnson.
+But again, this is something Republicans are going to have to really pay attention to in their coalition, the fact that there's a lot of people who are very disgruntled with the fact that they've grown government faster in some cases than Lyndon B. Johnson.

-Stephen Slavinsky with us, are you saying then maybe now the Republican Party is the party of big government, but we would say for the Democrats, even bigger government.
+Are you saying then maybe now the Republican Party is the party of big government, but we would say for the Democrats, even bigger government.

 Well, that's right.